 For example, users can input different exercises such as burpees, crunches, or squats.
 Users can also add activities such as soccer, pilates, and even cleaning.

 The app may ask for the user’s weight, and the number of reps performed depending on the exercise to track an accurate number of calories burned.

 Lifesum Social Community

-The social community feature helps friends connect across the app for support and encouragement and to help users feel like they’re part of a larger health community.
+The social community feature helps friends connect across the app for support and encouragement and help users feel like they’re part of a broader health community.

-For free users, Lifesum offers a variety of daily healthy recipes, complete with ingredients, nutrition details, and instructions.
+Lifesum offers a variety of daily healthy recipes for free users, complete with ingredients, nutrition details, and instructions.

 Dishes may also include nutritious and popular foods like avocados, beets, and berries.
 These are either breakfast, dinner, lunch, or dessert recipes.

 The app may also occasionally offer snack recipes.
 Paying users unlock far more than one recipe per day.